najinkya1313/fpga-radio-correlator/README.md

 This project implements the correlator digitally on an FPGA.
 The analog signal from each antenna's LNB (Low Noise Block) is downconverted to a 10 MHz IF signal, passed through a precision comparator (AD790JN) that converts it to a 1-bit digital signal (0 or 1), and then fed into the FPGA.
 The FPGA samples both channels synchronously, computes their XNOR (1-bit correlation), and outputs the raw result on a single GPIO pin.
 The RP2040 microcontroller accumulates this output in software over ~8.3 million samples and reports the correlation fraction to a host PC over USB.

-This is the same architecture used in the IIA experiment, where they describe it as a "1-bit digital correlator assembled with simple digital logic circuits."
-Here, all of that logic lives inside the FPGA.

 ---

 ## Signal Chain